Spain: Tenerife

 Teide

-There are several ways to climb Teide, and I chose to start in Los Cristianos, where I was staying.
-The climb was about 50.8 km with 8,288 feet of climbing.
-There is some downhill on the ascent, and the return trip was about 101.5 km with 9,074 feet of climbing.
+Teide is the big ride (or rides) on Tenerife.
+There are several ways to climb it, and I chose to start in Los Cristianos, where I was staying.
+The climb itself was about 50.8 km with 8,288 feet of climbing.
+There is some downhill on the ascent, and the out-and-back trip was about 101.5 km with 9,074 feet of climbing.

 The weather forecasts looked rather dire and it was quite cloudy when I rode.
 I had made up my mind that I would make it up the climb, even if I was in clouds the whole way.
-It couldn’t be worse than some of the days I’ve had in Colorado or in the Alps.
+It couldn’t be worse than some of the days I’ve had in Colorado or in the Pyrenees.

 I was also told by the people at Free Motion that while you can stay warm on the climb, it can be very cold on the way down and that it’s worth taking warm clothes, include wind jacket and long-finger gloves.

-Well, after about 30 kilometers of riding under or in clouds, suddenly I was above the clouds and had perfect blue skies for the last 22 kms.
+Well, after about 29 kilometers of riding under or in clouds, suddenly I was above the clouds and had perfect blue skies for the last 22 kms.
 Shorts and jersey weather.
 Perfect.

 Coming back down was a different story though.
 I put on arm warmers and a vest, then once I reached the cloud layer again, I put on a wind jacket and my long-fingered gloves.
 Don’t say you weren’t warned – although of course it depends on the season and the weather.